 6. Henderson Waves

 If you’re intending to explore the Southern Ridges hiking trail, consider planning a stop at Henderson Waves at sunset.
-This is a great spot to watch the sunset – and there’s plenty of space to stand or sit around while doing so!
+This has one of the best sunset views in Singapore – and there’s plenty of space to stand or sit around while doing so!

 How to get there: Take the MRT and alight at Redhill MRT station.
 Exit the station and board the bus 145, ride seven stops and drop off at the bus stop that is ‘Before Telok Blangah Hts’.